 Like The Punch, many articles in The Daily Graphic about migration are concerned about irregular migration.
-The article Irregular migration, trafficking and smuggling of migrants: A dilemma for states (Dickson & Spio, 2019) highlights that irregular migration cannot be solved from state level but has to be solved by international cooperation.
-Curbing irregular migration; Role of Migration Management Bureau (Baxey, 2019) highlights some suggestions in preventing irregular migration.
-The article put special emphasis on education as a way to decrease the number of irregular migrants.
-Thus, the Daily Graphic has not framed the phenomenon of migration either positive or negative but it has stressed the danger for irregular migrants.
+The article Irregular migration, trafficking and smuggling of migrants: A dilemma for states highlights that irregular migration cannot be solved from state level but has to be solved by international cooperation.
+Curbing irregular migration; Role of Migration Management Bureau highlights some suggestions in preventing irregular migration.
+The article put special emphasis on education to decrease the number of irregular migrants.
+Thus, the Daily Graphic has not framed the phenomenon of migration either positive or negative, but it has stressed the danger for irregular migrants.

 Overall, the chosen West African newspapers share a humanitarian frame of migration since they highlight the dangers of irregular migration at the individual level.
 Thus, they don't frame migration as either negative or positive.

-Public opinion in Southern Africa:120
+Public opinion in Southern Africa: 163

 The people of Southern Africa generally have a negative attitude towards immigration.
-Forty two percent has a neutral or positive attitude while fifty six percent of the population has a negative attitude toward immigration.
-In the light of this data, it might be expected that newspapers in Southern Africa frames migration in a negative way.
-The standard question, Should immigration be kept at its present level, increased or decreased?
+Forty-two percent have a neutral or positive attitude while fifty six percent of the population has a negative attitude toward immigration.
+In the light of this data, it might be expected that newspapers in Southern Africa frame migration in a negative way.
+The standard question, should immigration be kept at its present level, increased or decreased?
 Received the following answers:

-Present level 27 percent Increased 15 percent Decreased 56 percent Don't know 1 percent
+Present level: 27 percent Increased: 15 percent Decreased: 56 percent Don't know: 1 percent